Kraton Kacirebonan

-The Kraton Kacirebonan is the oldest Kraton (sultan's palace) in the Indonesian city of Cirebon.
+The Kraton Kacirebonan is a kraton (palace) in the Indonesian city of Cirebon.

-It has existed since 1807.
-This colonial building has housed many historical relics such as Keris, Wayang puppets, war equipment, Gamelan instruments and others.
+This colonial building was built around the 1800s, and has housed many historical relics such as Keris, Wayang puppets, war equipment, Gamelan instruments, and so on.

-Kacirebonan in the area of the District Pulasaren Pekalipan village, exactly 1 kilometer southwest of Kasepuhan Palace and approximately 500 meters south of Keraton Kanoman.
-Kraton Kacirebonan is positioned from north to south (as are the other palaces in Cirebon) with a land area of about 46,500 square meters.
+Kacirebonan is in the area of the District Pulasaren Pekalipan village, around 1 kilometer southwest of Kasepuhan Palace and approximately 500 meters south of Keraton Kanoman.
+Kraton Kacirebonan is positioned north to south (similar to other palaces in Cirebon) with a land area of about 46,500 square meters.

 History

 History begins when Prince Sultan Kacirebonan King Kanoman, heir to the throne of the Sultanate Kanoman joined the people of Cirebon in rejecting taxes applied by Holland.
-Application of these taxes led to the revolt of the people in some places.
+The application of these taxes led to the revolt of the people in some places.

-As a result, Prince Raja Kanoman was captured by the Dutch and thrown into the fortress Viktoria in Ambon, stripped of his title, as well as deprived as Sultan Kanoman.
+As a result, Prince Raja Kanoman was captured by the Dutch and thrown into the fortress Viktoria in Ambon, stripped of his title, as well as deprived of Sultan Kanoman.
 However, because the resistance of the people of Cirebon had not abated, the Dutch finally brought back Prince King Kanoman to Cirebon to end the insurgency.
 Prince Raja Kanoman's aristocratic status was returned, but the rights to the Sultanate Kanoman remained revoked.

-Upon his return to Cirebon in 1808, Prince Raja Kanoman lived in the complex and the title of Sultan Cave Sunyaragi Amiril Mukminin Sultan Muhammad Khaerudin or Carbon despite not having the palace.
-Until his death in 1814, Sultan Carbon remained consistent with its stance and reject pension from the Netherlands.
-Carbon is the wife of the late Sultan was named queen of King Resminingpuri who later built the palace Kacirebonan using pension money from the Netherlands.
+Upon his return to Cirebon in 1808, Prince Raja Kanoman lived in the complex and had the title of Sultan Cave Sunyaragi Amiril Mukminin Sultan Muhammad Khaerudin or Carbon despite not having the palace.
+Until he died in 1814, Sultan Carbon remained consistent with its stance and rejected pension from the Netherlands.
+Carbon is the wife of the late Sultan and was named queen of King Resminingpuri who later built the palace Kacirebonan using pension money from the Netherlands.

-Establishment of Cirebon Sultanate (1522-1677) is closely related to the presence of the Sultanate of Demak.
+The establishment of the Cirebon Sultanate (1522–1677) is closely related to the presence of the Sultanate of Demak.

-Sultanate of Cirebon was established in 1552 by the commander of the sultanate of Demak, then the Sultan of Cirebon died in 1570 and was succeeded by his son who was very young at the time.
+The Sultanate of Cirebon was established in 1552 by the commander of the Sultanate of Demak, then the Sultan of Cirebon died in 1570 and was succeeded by his son who was very young at the time.
 Based on the news of the pagoda Gutters and Semarang, the leading founder of Cirebon Sultanate is considered synonymous with the founding figures of the Sultanate of Banten, Sunan Gunung Jati.

 Sultan of the Sultanate of Cirebon: